-If your team is dealing with issues such as poor communication, disjointed collaboration, ineffective crisis response, confusion regarding the chain of command, or other internal issues, a simulation constructed around one of these core themes can identify the points of failure and provide an opportunity for staff members to experience breakdowns in processes from the perspective of their colleagues.
-This type of simulation allows team members to understand how their actions affect their colleagues' ability to do their jobs, and vice versa, and helps educate them in ways that they can contribute to improving communication, collaboration, and crisis management protocols.
+If your firm is dealing with issues such as poor communication, disjointed collaboration, ineffective crisis response, confusion regarding the chain of command, or other internal issues, a simulation constructed around one of these core themes can identify the points of failure and provide an opportunity for staff members to experience breakdowns in processes from the perspective of their colleagues.
+This type of diagnostic simulation allows team members to understand how their actions affect their colleagues' ability to do their jobs, and vice versa, and helps educate them in ways that they can contribute to improving communication, collaboration, and crisis management protocols.

-Once your team has identified its points of failure and ineffective procedures, a training simulation can allow for a team to practice newly designed procedures in order to make them feel confident in their ability to execute the new procedures and help them feel more empowered to act when a crisis, problem, or opportunity arises.
+Once you’ve identified points of failure and ineffective procedures, a training simulation can allow for a team to practice newly designed procedures in order to make them feel confident in their ability to execute the new procedures and help them feel more empowered to act when a crisis, problem, or opportunity arises.
 This type of simulation can be scheduled to run once, or can be scheduled to repeat every quarter, to help on-board new employees or train for events that might occur on a regular basis.
-This is best suited for teams that have already taken part in a diagnostic simulation and addressed any problems identified during that experience.
+This is best suited for teams that have already taken part in a diagnostic-style simulation and addressed any problems identified during that experience.
 When run before an assessment or audit, a pre-evaluation sim can give executives confidence that the business is running smoothly.